maxogden/campjs-vii/pages/tickets/index.md

 - [$100 Adult Ticket](https://ti.to/maker-land/maker-land-back-to-the-lan/with/a3ipa242qbk)
 - [$75 Child Ticket (12 and under)](https://ti.to/maker-land/maker-land-back-to-the-lan/with/xfk7ijvucm4)

-These standard tickets come with 4 meals which will be prepared by a local caterer who makes meat/vegetarian local organic meals.
+These standard tickets come with 4 meals which will be prepared by a local caterer who makes really awesome meat/vegetarian local organic meals.
 Meal ticket includes admission plus 4 catered meals during the event: Dinner 8/19, Lunch and Dinner 8/20, and Lunch 8/21.
 Note that breakfast is not provided.

 To buy multiple types of tickets at once you can use [this link](https://ti.to/maker-land/maker-land-back-to-the-lan).